bravecloud/lapser/README.md

 ## toString()
   * Returns: <string> a formatted string representation of the tracker

-The `getString()` function returns a string representation of the tracker that shows the entire duration tracked as well as the individual time lapses that make up the entire duration.
+The `toString()` function returns a string representation of the tracker that shows the entire duration tracked as well as the individual time lapses that make up the entire duration.

 ```javascript
 const Lapser = require("lapser");